-The current Board of Directors is not expected to change in the near future as a result of the Acquisition.
-The Board is currently Adam Davis (Executive Chairman), Peter Mobbs (Non-Executive Director), Jonathan Pager (Non-executive Director) and Michael Pollak (Nonexecutive Director).
+The Board is currently Adam Davis (Executive Chairman), Peter Mobbs (Non-Executive Director), Jonathan Pager (Non-executive Director) and Michael Pollak (Non-executive Director).
 The Company Secretary is Andrew Whitten.
+As noted above, subject to shareholder approval, on completion of the Proposed Transaction, it is proposed that Mr Gary Burg be elected to the Board of the Company.